timDeHof/shadcn-timeline/README.md

 The component is fully SSR compatible and handles hydration properly.
 Date formatting is handled on the client side to prevent hydration mismatches.

-## License

-MIT

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Development

 To run Storybook locally: